Photo Credit: © 2019 James Frank

 Popular hiking trailhead parking lots often fill very early in the day:

-- The Alpine Visitor Center parking lot is normally full between 10 a.m. to 3 p.m.
+- The Alpine Visitor Center parking lot is often full between 10 a.m. to 3 p.m.

 Twelve important tips: